Court issues arrest warrant for Pakistani PM nominee

 That case allegedly involved Gilani's son, Ali Musa Gilani, who is accused by anti-narcotics investigators of violating the quotas.
 Gilani and Shahabuddin have denied any wrongdoing.

-Shahabuddin's nomination papers were approved by parliamentary authorities, but his bid for premiership could be undermined by the court orders.

-He avoided questions from reporters about the court orders after filing his nomination papers, responding with only a line of poetry about adversity.

-The PPP nominated two other candidates, former information minister Qamar Zaman Kaira and former water and power minister Raja Pervez Ashraf, as candidates for prime minister as well.
+It is unclear whether the arrest warrant will undermine Shahabuddin's nomination.
+The PPP has meanwhile nominated another candidate, former information minister Qamar Zaman Kaira, as a candidate for prime minister as well.

-Leaders of the ruling coalition parties are meeting in Islamabad to further deliberate on their pick for prime minister after the warrant for Shahabuddin, adding to the drama in the build-up to Friday's vote in parliament.

 The Supreme Court on Tuesday declared Prime Minister Yusuf Raza Gilani ineligible for office for refusing to re-open corruption cases against President Asif Ali Zardari, triggering a new crisis in nuclear-armed Pakistan.